sbtobb/my-claude-code-workflow/commands/prd-task-doc.md

 **Tips**:
 - `Bash(gemini -p "<prompt>")`: gemini can be used to generate code snippets, documentation, and other content based on the provided prompt and file paths.
-- Chat with other model perfer using English language
+- Chat with other model using English

 **Optimization (`-zen`):**
 If present, collect relevant file content and original PRD first, then: